karmerk/fun-with-workflow/README.md

 }
 ```

+Edit: I thought about this some during the last year..
+If the workflow is replayable (which is the idea), then the order command/query calls should also be constant, making the key ("ServiceA", "ServiceB-Wait" and "ServiceB" in the example above) unnessasary.

 When the method runs out the workflow is completed.
 For it to work it requires the calls out to be
 wrapped in the ``context.Query`` or ``context.Command``, these methods are the ones that save the
 progress made inside the workflow - and reinjects this data when the workflow is continued later.